atli164/Team8H-project/UserStories.md

 ## Óli

-As a visitor, I want to view pictures of the hotel and rooms to see if they are suitable to my needs
+(A+?)
+As a visitor, I want to view pictures of the hotel and rooms to see if the room meet my expectations.

 As a visitor, I want to be able to book a room for me to stay at